axax/lunuc/doc.md

 * uitype = It can be datetime, number, editor, jseditor.
 If the value is set you can force the type editor to use a certain ui element
 * readOnly = The value is read only.
 It is not defined whether the field exist in the database or is only dynamic
 * pickerField = When the type is a reference you can define which field you want to show in the frontend for type picking
+* alwaysUpdate = always sends the data even if there was no change

 **An example of a type definition**
 ```json